Personal branding is the best way to reach more audiences and create a global persona.

 Professional design is often what separates the ‘real’ experts from everyone else.

 You’ve probably already heard all the statistics.
-Like the one that says there are two million blog posts are published daily.
+Like the one that says there are five million blog posts published daily.

 Continually putting out good stuff under your own name starts to create that connection between you and the topic target you’re aiming at.